JinodkDevTeam/FarmingIsland/README.md

 # FarmingIsland
-FarmingIslandServer files run on PocketMine-MP 4.0+
+FarmingIslandServer files run on PocketMine-MP
+I dont know how to write more thing to this ...